 How to Teach Your Parrot to Fetch

 - Pick up one of your parrot’s favorite toys.
-Make sure it’s a toy that the bird can easily bite, pick up, and carry back to you.
+Make sure it’s a toy that it can bite, pick up, and carry back to you.

 - With the toy in hand, hold it out to your parrot.

-- Once the bird picks it up, say “drop it.”
+- Once it picks it up, say “drop it.”

-- Wait for the bird to drop the toy naturally.
+- Wait for it to drop the toy naturally.
 It doesn’t know the word yet, so it may not react for a few seconds.
 That’s fine.

-- As the bird is dropping the toy, look it right in the eye and say “drop it” again.
+- As the parrot is dropping the toy, look it right in the eye and say “drop it” again.

 - Give the parrot a treat, so it begins to associate that action with the command.

-After the bird has a solid grasp on that stage, you can move on to “fetch.”
+After it has a solid grasp on that stage, you can move on to “fetch.”

 - Take the toy and place it at arm’s length away from the parrot.

-- Look at the bird and say, “fetch.”
+- Look at the parrot and say, “fetch.”

-- Tap your hand near the toy to draw your bird towards it.
+- Tap your hand near the toy to draw your parrot towards it.
 Continue to repeat “fetch” as you do this.

 - Once it picks up the toy, praise it.